Turkey burning through reserves much faster than in 2019 -bankers

 "In battling pressures on the currency, the depletion of reserves suggests that Turkish officials may be forced to consider letting the currency float fully, or alternatively impose tighter capital controls," she said.

-(Additional reporting by Ece Toksabay; Writing by Jonathan Spicer; Editing by Hugh Lawson)
+(Additional reporting by Ece Toksabay; Writing by Jonathan Spicer; Editing by Hugh Lawson and Toby Chopra)

 ((ece.toksabay@tr.com; +90 312 2927022; Reuters Messaging: ece.toksabay.reuters.com@reuters.net))